What Is Modern Web Design in 2023? 20+ Stunning Examples

 The trick?
 Pick a color and use it well.
 Don’t feel like you need to draw inspiration from the entire color spectrum.

-There’s a chance 2020 will be the year of daring typography in website design.
+We are in a phase of daring typography in website design.
 You can already see designs that seem to break all the rules of type and still look amazing.

 Online Women Biz is one of those designs.
 Start with the huge – and I mean ginormous – W that fills most of the screen.
 The logo uses a funky font with an upside-down letter.
 The scroll icon is encapsulated in an animated ring of text and there are multiple fonts and styles in use.